You are here

 Because you are entrusting valuable or fragile materials to a conservator’s care, you should thoroughly examine his or her qualifications and training, solicit references, and if possible, visit his or her studio.
-The American Institute of Conservators provides an online listing of conservators in your area that are qualified to treat a range of historical materials.
+The American Institute for Conversation provides an online listing of conservators in your area that are qualified to treat a range of historical materials.

 - Ensures records with unique value or records in unstable formats are preserved and available for use.

 - Provides expert advice on preservation and handling of collections